tiagorlampert/CHAOS/README.md

 ## Disclaimer
 <p align="center">
-  :books: This project is created only for learning purpose.
+  :books: This project was created only for learning purpose.
 </p>

 THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 YOU MAY USE THIS SOFTWARE AT YOUR OWN RISK.
 THE USE IS COMPLETE RESPONSIBILITY OF THE END-USER.
 THE DEVELOPERS ASSUME NO LIABILITY AND ARE NOT RESPONSIBLE FOR ANY MISUSE OR DAMAGE CAUSED BY THIS PROGRAM.